 And if you read the journal in the Adventurer's Guild, this is further explained.

-Baba Yaga explains the rituals have two purposes.
+Baba Yaga explains that the rituals have two purposes.
 Their main use is summoning an Eldritch Abomination.
-However the incantations listed in the rituals can also be used to banish it, but only a very powerful wizard can achieve that.
+However, the incantations listed in the rituals can also be used to banish it, but only a very powerful wizard can achieve that.
 Your job is merely to collect the rituals and then free a powerful wizard with the skill and willingness to utilize their secondary use.

 In QFG4, the townsfolk complain about how they've been cut off from the world for years, and yet Dr. Cranium somehow managed to go to Spielburg to pick up some Antwerps last Spring (who heard of some hero who freed Spielburg from Brigands, namely you).
 It would have been nice to hear about some flying machine or boat he used to navigate out of there that got smashed or something, or a friend that picked him up, that the rest of the town either hate him for hoarding it or simply consider being trapped in Mordavia with all the horrors a safer alternative to travelling with Dr. Cranium.